aorset/PigeonMarkerNextJs/README.md

 # PigeonMarkerNextJs
-Adaption of Pigeon-Marker to NextJS
+Adaption of Pigeon-Marker to NextJS:
+- Put images in static/images-folder
+- Added <style jsx> tags